marionhardy/RAB741/README.md

 dds <- DESeq(dds, test="LRT", reduced=~celltype+timepoint)

 Which allows to have information on how timepoints and cell types and treatment impact affect the T cell transcription.
+4. Quality control check using size factors, dispersion and PCA.
+5. Extracting results for different sample comparisons
+6. Volcano plots
+7. Annotating genes using biomart

 ### 04_RAB741_report

+GSEA analysis using gene lists ranked on logFC, test statistic or pvalue and querying:
+- Gene Onology (MF,CC,BP)
+- Biocarta
+- Hallmark
+- Reactome
+- KEGG
+- Wikipathways
+- TFT (regulatory genes)

+## Supplementary scripts

+- 05_1_Biomart_annotations: Script to fetch annotations from biomart
+- 05_2_Improvements: Script listing some improvements that were implemented or not following a discussion on the RAB741 report
+- 05_3_Transform_tsv_col: Script to fetch the genes implicated in a pathway (from GSEA object) and output a list with a gene per row in a txt file
+- 05_4_Venn: Script to make a venn diagram with more than three intersecting conditions